 Set up sign-in for multi-tenant Azure Active Directory using custom policies in Azure Active Directory B2C

-This article shows you how to enable sign-in for users using the multi-tenant endpoint for Azure Active Directory (Azure AD) by using custom policies in Azure AD B2C.
-This allows users from multiple Azure AD tenants to sign in using Azure AD B2C, without you having to configure an identity provider for each tenant.
+This article shows you how to enable sign-in for users using the multi-tenant endpoint for Azure Active Directory (Azure AD).
+Allowing users from multiple Azure AD tenants to sign in using Azure AD B2C, without you having to configure an identity provider for each tenant.
 However, guest members in any of these tenants will not be able to sign in.
 For that, you need to individually configure each tenant.

-Complete the steps in Get started with custom policies in Azure Active Directory B2C.
+- Complete the steps in the Get started with custom policies in Active Directory B2C.

 Sign in to the Azure portal.

 Make sure you're using the directory that contains your organizational Azure AD tenant (for example, contoso.com).
 Select the Directory + subscription filter in the top menu, and then choose the directory that contains your tenant.

 Choose All services in the top-left corner of the Azure portal, and then search for and select App registrations.

 Enter a Name for your application.
 For example,

 Azure AD B2C App.

 Select Accounts in any organizational directory (Any Azure AD directory – Multitenant) for this application.